 FARMING FOR NATURE AMBASSADOR 2019

 Kate runs a 9-acre chemical free farm dedicated to biodiversity and permaculture in Ballymore, Co.
 Westmeath.
-She bought the farm with her partner, Tom, just a couple of years ago and is a good example of which can be achieved both in terms of habitat building and yield production in a short amount of time.
-Kate’s products include vegetables, fruits, geese, ducks, and hens are sold at a local market, helping to reduce food miles and support the local economy.
+The farm is a good example of which can be achieved in a short amount of time, both in terms of habitat building and yield production.
+Kate is currently on hiatus from vegetable production as she explores some new growing methods and agritourism opportunities.
+Normally Kate’s products include vegetables, fruits, geese, ducks, and hens are sold at a local market, helping to reduce food miles and support the local economy.
 She is a building up a farm that is climate resilient and incorporate wildlife into all parts of the farm.
 “Our first priority is offering a sanctuary, providing an oasis for wildlife, investing on the ecosystem services this can provide over time”.
 While the farm is on a break from commercial food production, workshops, camping and community events are available.